-- (xv) Unpaid balance due on the account with a post-Charge-Off breakdown of interest, fees, payments, and creditor/owner authorized credits or adjustments; - (xvi) Copy of each bill of sale or other document evidencing the transfer of ownership of the debt from the initial sale by the Charge-Off creditor to each successive owner that when reviewed in its totality provides a complete and unbroken chain of title documenting the name and dates of ownership of the creditor and each subsequent owner up to and including the Certified Company;
+(X) v) Unpaid balance due on the account If app licable:

+with a post-Charge-Off breakdown of

+interest, fees, payments, and (x) Cosigner's date of birth;

+creditor/owner authorized credits or (xi) Cosigner's last known email address;

+adjustments; (xii) Cosigner's last known cellular

+(x) vi) Copy of each bill of sale or other ~ / telephone number;

+document evidencing the transfer of (xiii) Cosigner's last known work telephone

+ownership of the debt from the initial () number; and

+sale by the Charge-Off creditor to each (xiv) Cosigner's employer.

+successive owner that when reviewed in () e e signer e empreyen

+its totality provides a complete and

+unbroken chain of title documenting the

+name and dates of ownership of the

+creditor and each subsequent owner up

+to and including the Certified

+•

+Company;

+10 1.
+11

-If applicable:
+If a applicable :

+( wii) Conignan's first and last name

-- (xvii) Cosigner's first and last name;
+vii) Cosigner's first and last name;

-- (xviii) Cosigner's social security number or other government issued identification number, if obtained by the creditor; and
+(X) viii) Cosigner's social security number or

+other government issued identification

+number, if obtained by the creditor;

+and

-- (xix) Cosigner's last known address.
+(Xi ix) Cosigner's last known address.